NullandKale/ILGPUWiki/Tutorial_01.md

 {
     public static void Main()
     {
-        using Context context = Context.Create(builder => builder.AllAccelerators());
+        // Builds a context that has all possible accelerators. using Context context = Context.CreateDefault();

-        //builds a context that only has CPU accelerators.
+        // Builds a context that only has CPU accelerators.
         //using Context context = Context.Create(builder => builder.CPU());

-        //builds a context that only has Cuda accelerators.
+        // Builds a context that only has Cuda accelerators.
         //using Context context = Context.Create(builder => builder.Cuda());

-        //builds a context that only has OpenCL accelerators.
+        // Builds a context that only has OpenCL accelerators.
         //using Context context = Context.Create(builder => builder.OpenCL());

-        //builds a context with only OpenCL and Cuda acclerators.
+        // Builds a context with only OpenCL and Cuda acclerators.
         //using Context context = Context.Create(builder =>
         //{
         //    builder